Richard Grasso: New York Stock Exchange

 Two weeks after leaving the Army in 1968, Grasso became a clerk at the New York Stock Exchange.
 Grasso moved up in the ranks, becoming president of the exchange and then CEO in the early 1990s.
 As CEO, he was credited with cementing the NYSE's position as the preeminent U.S. stock market.
-Grasso also served as an advisory board member for Yale School of Management.
+Grasso also was an advisory board member for Yale School of Management.

 FARC visit

 On June 26, 1999, Reuters reported that Grasso met with Colombian rebels, the FARC.
 FARC is considered a terrorist organization by the U.S. State Department (on its list of Foreign Terrorist Organizations since 1997) and is allegedly responsible for kidnappings and narcotics trafficking in order to bankroll their revolutionary activities (see: narcoterrorism).

 The article quoted Grasso as saying, "I invite members of the FARC to visit the New York Stock Exchange so that they can get to know the market personally".
 Some found the meeting inexplicable, considering the FARC supports anti-capitalist ideals and has no officially recognized financial clout.
 Grasso told reporters that he was bringing "a message of cooperation from U.S. financial services".